5 Ways to Be a Financial Hero to Your Family

 Thinking about your passing might feel uncomfortable, but knowing that your family has to make these decisions alone probably feels even worse.
 Most people don't anticipate the cost of funeral services and are caught arranging and paying for these expenses while grieving.

-Solution: Planning and paying for your funeral ahead of time is the best way to protect your family from financial hardship once you pass away.
+Solution: Funeral preplanning and paying ahead of time is the best way to protect your family from financial hardship once you pass away.
 Organizing your funeral in advance ensures that your final wishes are perfectly understood and fulfilled, so your family won't have to guess what you would have wanted.
 Additionally, planning ahead is a financially sound decision, as funeral costs tend to double every decade.
-By prepaying at today's price, you protect your family from the financial and emotional burden of paying for your funeral service once you're already gone.
+With a prepaid funeral plan, you're paying today's price and protecting your family from the financial and emotional burden of a funeral service once you're already gone.

 5. Start planning now